Bills' Von Miller to miss rest of season after knee surgery

-ORCHARD PARK — The Buffalo Bills' hopes of having Von Miller back in time for the playoffs were dashed after exploratory surgery revealed the injury to the top pass rusher's right knee was worse than previously anticipated.
+ORCHARD PARK — The Buffalo Bills' hopes of having Von Miller back in time for the playoffs were dashed after exploratory surgery revealed the injury to the top pass rusher's right knee was worse than the team and player previously anticipated.

-Coach Sean McDermott opened his news conference on Wednesday announcing Miller will miss the rest of the season after having surgery to repair damage to his anterior cruciate ligament.
-McDermott did not go into detail on the extent of the injury except to say the damage was discovered during a previously scheduled exploratory surgery, which was conducted on Tuesday in Texas.
+Miller's season is over, the Bills announced Wednesday, a day after he had surgery in Texas to repair what general manager Brandon Beane described as being "a mostly to fully torn" anterior cruciate ligament.

-"Very unfortunate situation for Von obviously and our team," McDermott said.
-"We care for him obviously, like we would any player.
-We know how much this means to him in terms of playing and being with the team. ...
-And we're certainly thinking about him as he recovers here."
+"It was a full ACL repair," Beane said.
+"And I'm confident he can play in 2023."

 People are also reading…